BlockchainCommons/Provenance/WHITEPAPER.md

 Because the `key` field is statistically random, and due to the obfuscation of the rest of the fields, the entire embodied provenance mark appears to be uniformly random, without any runs or sequences of symbols regardless of the internal structure of its content.

-The ChaCha20 cipher requires a 32-byte key and a 12-byte initialiation vector (nonce).
-To meet these requirments we use the Hashed Key Derivation Function (HKDF-SHA256) to stretch the key from `linkLen` to the required length of 32.
-For the initialization vector we reverse the streched key and take its first 12 bytes.
+The ChaCha20 cipher requires a 32-byte key and a 12-byte initialization vector (nonce).
+To meet these requirements we use the Hashed Key Derivation Function (HKDF-SHA256) to stretch the key from `linkLen` to the required length of 32.
+For the initialization vector we reverse the stretched key and take its first 12 bytes.
 These two functions, `extendKey` and `obfuscate` are implemented in pseudocode like this:

 ```swift
 func extendKey(data: Data) -> Data {